dotnet/csharplang/proposals/csharp-12.0/collection-expressions.md

     I<T1> __result = __temp;
     ```

-In other words, the translation works by using the specified rules with the concrete `List<T>` or `Dictionary<TKey, TValue>` types as the target type.
+In other words, the translation works by using the specified rules with the concrete `List<T>` type as the target type.
 That translated value is then implicitly converted to the resultant interface type.

-The compiler is free to not use the specific `List<T>` or `Dictionary<TKey, TValue>` types if it chooses not to.
+The compiler is free to not use the specific `List<T>`.
 Specifically:
 1. it may choose to use entirely different types altogether (including types not referenceable by the user).
 2. it is only required to expose a type that supports the specific members of the `I` interface.